Recognizing an auditory processing disorder in children

 How is ADHD different from an APD

 ADHD is an umbrella term that describes attention difficulties both with and without hyperactivity.
-ADHD and an APD are not the same disorder, but they are both learning difficulties and they can co-present.
+ADHD and an APD are not the same disorder, but they can co-present.

 The Center for Disease Control and Prevention reports 11% of school age children between 4 and 17 have some form of ADHD, and some websites, including ADDitude, suggest up to 50% of individuals diagnosed with ADHD also have an APD.

-As public awareness is more common for ADHD than APDs, it is possible some cases of auditory processing disorder are misdiagnosed as attention difficulties.
+As public awareness is more common for ADHD than APDs, it is possible some cases of auditory processing disorder are misdiagnosed as attention disorders.

 For example, when a child with an APD has a hard time focusing, gets frustrated during listening activities, or doesn’t follow directions, it may not be they are tuning the teacher out but rather that they can’t process the sounds they are hearing.